 That’s right.
 Tell them they have 30 days to clean up their act or they’ll have to be let go.

 Go into a room with a door and point out calmly, with specifics, how detrimental their behavior is to the group’s success.

 Show them how their behavior is affecting team morale, the greater goal and how you’ve been left with nothing but this choice to make.

 Being rational and unemotional in these cases will help you state your case effectively and may even convert this individual into who you always knew they could be—a solid sales pro who gets it done AND plays nicely with others.

 Pro Tip: Never reprimand a team member in front of their peers.
-If you need to reprimand someone, do it behind closed doors.
-You can hardly call someone unprofessional when you aren’t exhibiting leadership traits yourself.
+If you need to give someone a talking to, do it behind closed doors.

 It can be tough trying to build a sales team that meets its goals every month.